yatesco/seafile-docs/deploy/using_sqlite.md

 fileserver port | -p | FILESERVER_PORT | 8082
 seafile data dir | -d | SEAFILE_DIR | current directory

-**Note: If both script parameter and environment variable assigned, script parameter have higher priority; If neither script parameter nor environment variable assigned, default value will be used.**
+**Note: If both script parameter and environment variable assigned, script parameter has higher priority.
+If neither script parameter nor environment variable assigned, default value will be used.**

 ## That's it!
 For a production server we highly recommend to setup with Nginx/Apache and enable SSL/TLS.